-Effective January 1, 2001, the Company adopted Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivative Instruments and Hedging Activities".
-As a result, the Company recorded an after tax charge of approximately \$1.6 million, as a change in accounting principle, in the first quarter of 2001.
+Effective January 1, 2001, the Company adopted Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivative Instruments and Hedging Activities."
+As a result, the Company recorded a charge of approximately \$1.6 million as a change in accounting principle in the first quarter of 2001.